Skip to main content

 Liquidation

 The court-appointed liquidator publishes a notice informing anyone who might have a claim against the company to file a proof of claim before a specified deadline.
-This deadline is critical — missing it can mean losing your right to recover.
+This deadline is critical — missing it can mean losing the right to recover.
+Once the liquidation order is entered, CIGA’s obligations are triggered, and the liquidator forwards open California claims to CIGA, typically within 30 days of the liquidation date.

 What Is the California Insurance Guarantee Association (CIGA)?